scepter914/python-package-template/README.md

 # python_package_template

-This is template repository for python project.
+This is template repository for python project with poetry.
 This template has useful util library.

 ## environment